Illumina/strelka/docs/userGuide/README.md

 ### Configuration

+All workflows are configured with a set of workflow scripts following the pattern: `${STRELKA_INSTALL_PATH}/bin/configure${type}Workflow.py`
-The workflow is configured with the script: `${STRELKA_INSTALL_PATH}/bin/configureStrelkaWorkflow.py` .
-Running this script with no arguments will display all standard configuration options to specify input alignment files, the reference sequence and the output run folder.
+.
+Running any of these scripts with no arguments will display all standard configuration options to specify input alignment files, the reference sequence and the output run folder.
 Note that all input alignment and reference sequence files must contain the same chromosome names in the same order.
-Strelka's default settings assume a whole genome DNA-Seq analysis.
+In all workflows, Strelka's default settings assume a whole genome DNA-Seq analysis, but there are configuration options for exome/targeted analysis, in addition to RNA-Seq options for the germline workflow.

+On completion, the configuration script will create the workflow run script `${STRELKA_ANALYSIS_PATH}/runWorkflow.py`.
+This can be used to run the workflow in various parallel compute modes per the instructions in the [Execution] section below.

+#### Germline

+Germline analysis is configured with the script: `${STRELKA_INSTALL_PATH}/bin/configureStarlingWorkflow.py`

+Single Diploid Sample Analysis -- Example Configuration:

+    ${STRELKA_INSTALL_PATH}/bin/configureStarlingWorkflow.py \
+    --bam NA12878.bam \
+    --referenceFasta hg19.fa \
+    --runDir ${STRELKA_ANALYSIS_PATH}

+Joint Diploid Sample Analysis -- Example Configuration:

+    ${STRELKA_INSTALL_PATH}/bin/configureStarlingWorkflow.py \
+    --bam NA12878.cram \
+    --bam NA12891.cram \
+    --bam NA12892.cram \
+    --referenceFasta hg19.fa \
+    --runDir ${STRELKA_ANALYSIS_PATH}

+#### Somatic

+Somatic analysis is configured with the script: `${STRELKA_INSTALL_PATH}/bin/configureStrelkaWorkflow.py`

 Example Configuration: